Tuesday, July 23, 2013

 These are just a few of the growing number of great role models that our community can look up to.

-Ashlee: The hardest thing about coming out for me, was the fact that I didn't know how my parents and family would react, although they've all been supportive of me.
-I think the hardest part is probably the unknown, because once you come out, you feel so much better.
+Ashlee: The hardest thing about coming out for me was the fact that I didn't know how my parents and family would react, although they've all been supportive of me.
+I think the hardest part is probably the unknown because once you come out, you feel so much better.
+That uncertainty can create a lot of anxiety, making it tough to take that first step.
+In my case, I had spent years contemplating how to approach the conversation, which added to the pressure.
+Ultimately, though, I found that being true to myself was worth overcoming that fear, and it allowed me to build deeper connections with those who matter most.

 Ashlee: It's not great, but it's much better than what is was in the past, even like 5 years ago.
 It's constantly improving.
 More government agencies are letting people change their gender marker without surgery, and providing hormones for their employees.
 There's more awareness, and the support is constantly growing.

-Monika: Do you think that in our lifetime we could live until the day when a transgender lady could become the President of the USA?
+Monika: Do you believe that in our lifetime, we could see a transgender woman rise to the position of President of the United States?

 Ashlee: I certainly think that someday that could happen, I'm just not sure how long it will take.
 I think that society is becoming more accepting, but I think that especially in America that there are still a lot of bigoted people, that it could take a long time for a trans President to become a reality.
 Although I sincerely hope that I'll be able to see it happen.